emetreve/epic-movie-quotes-front/README.md

   <h1 style="position:relative; top: -6px" >Epic Movie Quotes</h1>
 </div>

-Epic Movie Quotes is a platform where users can register, log in, and dive into a vast collection of movies and quotes.
-Once logged in, users are greeted with their personalised dashboards, where they can explore a variety of features.
+Epic Movie Quotes is a platform where users can register, log in, and dive into a vast collection of movies and their quotes.
+Users can register or login using Google OAuth as well.
+Once logged in, users are greeted with their personalized dashboards, where they can explore a variety of features.

 Real-time updates keep users informed about the activity on their content, including likes and comments.
-Users have the flexibility to personalise their profiles and contribute their own content to enrich the collection.
+Users have the flexibility to personalize their profiles and contribute their own content to enrich the collection.

-##### Key Features

-- Authorisation & authentication \*including Google OAuth
-- Email address verification
-- Password reset
-- Profile customisation
-- Interactive newsfeed
-- Real-time notifications
-- Data search
-- CRUD operations
-- Multi-language support 🇬🇪🇬🇧
+Features, such as multilinguality, password reset, email verification and data searching are also supported.

+#

 ### Table of Contents